Autoimmune conditions have exploded over the last few decades, with an estimated 50 million Americans suffering from an autoimmune disease.

 With autoimmune problems, you can have an immune response from virtually any food.
 Again, comprehensive labs that detect food sensitivities and intolerances along with trigger foods that cause autoimmune responses are recommended to determine this.

-If you want to learn more about your state of health, please check out our free wellness evaluation.
+If you want to learn more about your state of health, please check out our Free Initial Consult.
 We offer in person, phone and even webcam consultations to people across the globe.